korboybeats/map_editor_scripts_updated_v1/README.md

-## R5Reloaded In-Game Level Editor Updated By korboybeats
+## mostly fireproof's R5Reloaded In-Game Level Editor updated by korboybeats

 ### Getting started:
 1. Download this repo and replace your current scripts (back them up first if you have changed anything you want to keep).